Hopea tenuinervula

 Hopea tenuinervula is a tree in the family Dipterocarpaceae, native to Borneo.
-The specific epithet tenuinervula means 'slender nerve', referring to the leaf veins.

 Description

 Hopea tenuinervula grows below the forest canopy, up to 30 m tall, with a trunk diameter of up to 35 cm.
 It has buttresses and stilt roots up to 1 m tall.
 The bark is flaky and reddish-brown in patches.
 The leathery leaves are shaped ovate to lanceolate and measure up to 27 cm long.
 The inflorescences measure up to 8 cm long and bear up to four yellow flowers.
 The nuts are egg-shaped and measure up to 1.2 cm long.

+Taxonomy

+The species was described by Peter Shaw Ashton in 1967.
+The type specimen was collected in Lundu District, in Sarawak.
+The specific epithet tenuinervula means 'slender nerve', referring to the leaf veins.

 Distribution and habitat

 Hopea tenuinervula is endemic to Borneo.
 Its habitat is mixed dipterocarp forests, to elevations of 400 m.

 Conservation

-Hopea tenuinervula has been assessed as near threatened on the IUCN Red List.
+The species, as Hopea tenuivervula, has been assessed as near threatened on the IUCN Red List.
 It is threatened by logging for its timber and conversion of land for plantations.
 The species is found in some protected areas.